-- Any changes to the School's enrollment projection for a given year must be mutually agreed to, in writing, by both parties pursuant to the Sponsor's annual enrollment projection process.
-Mutually agreed to changes will apply to student enrollment for the subsequent school year. - F. Annual Enrollment - Preliminary Projection: No later than November 1 of each year, the School shall provide to the Sponsor the School's preliminary projected enrollment for the following school year.
-The projected enrollment shall not constitute a cap on the School's enrollment for the following school year. - 2.
+- F. Annual Enrollment - The School's preliminary 2017-18 enrollment and projected 5-year enrollment is presented in Appendix 1. - 2.
+Preliminary Projection: No later than November 1 of each year, the School shall provide to the Sponsor the School's preliminary projected enrollment for the following school year.
+Any changes to the School's enrollment projection for a given year must be mutually agreed to, in writing, by both parties pursuant to the Sponsor's annual enrollment projection process.
+The projected enrollment shall not constitute a cap on the School's enrollment for the following school year. - 3.
+Final Enrollment Projection: No later than June 1 of each year, the School shall provide to the Sponsor the School's final enrollment projection for the upcoming school year.
+For purposes of this Contract, final enrollment projection is not annual capacity, but is the School's projection for how many students will be enrolled when the school year begins as will serve as the basis for initial FEFP payments - 4.
 Annual Enrollment Capacity: The enrollment capacity shall be annually determined by the Governing Board in conjunction with the Sponsor based on the factors set forth in section 1002.33(10), Florida Statutes.
 The School shall provide to the Sponsor by March 1 of each year of this Contract, the proposed enrollment capacity for the subsequent school year.
-The enrollment capacity of a

-School that is designated as High-Performing pursuant to section 1002.331, Florida Statutes, shall be determined by the Governing Board.
+The enrollment capacity of a School that is designated as High-Performing pursuant to section 1002.331, Florida Statutes, shall be determined by the Governing Board.